Gladson Cameli: Political career

-Gladson Cameli, a member of the Municipal Youth Council, joined the PFL during (2000-2003) and the PPS during (2003-2005).
-However, he began his political trajectory at the age of 28 as a member of the PP, in which he joined in 2005, elected for the first time to the mandate of federal deputy (2007-2011) with 18,886 votes.
-In the 2010 elections, he was re-elected as deputy (2011-2015) with more than 30 thousand votes.
+Gladson Cameli, a member of the Municipal Youth Council, joined the PFL during (2000–2003) and the PPS during (2003–2005).
+However, he began his political trajectory at the age of 28 as a member of the PP, in which he joined in 2005, elected for the first time to the mandate of federal deputy (2007–2011) with 18,886 votes.
+In the 2010 elections, he was re-elected as deputy (2011–2015) with more than 30 thousand votes.
 In October 2009, he was awarded the title of Citizen Rio Branquense by the City Council of Rio Branco / AC.
 In 2014, during the electoral campaign, two of the three polls released by Ibope in Acre pointed to Gladson Cameli's victory.
 On the election date, Gladson achieved victory for the senatorial position, with about 218,756 votes.
-However, the then-senator-elect did not complete his term in the legislature, being licensed to exercise the post of governor of the state of Acre after the 2018 elections, in which he already won in the first round over candidates Marcus Alexandre (PT), Colonel Ulysses (PSL), Janaína Furtado (Rede) and David Hall (Avante).
+However, the then-senator-elect did not complete his term in the legislature, being licensed to exercise the post of governor of the state of Acre after the 2018 elections, in which he already won in the first round over candidates Marcus Alexandre (PT), Coronel Ulysses (PSL), Janaína Furtado (Rede) and David Hall (Avante).
 Gladson Cameli's victory breaks the existing PT hegemony in the state of Acre for about 20 years.

 In 2016, the then senator voted in favor of the Impeachment of Dilma Rousseff and the PEC on the Ceiling of Public Spending.
 Gladson also voted in favor of labor reform in July 2017, and stood against Aécio Neves' impeachment on the Senate's ethics board.
 Cameli's political career is marked by family political heritage, as he is the nephew of former state governor Orleir Cameli, who died in 2013, who ruled between 1995 and 1999.